vanus-labs/docs/content/cloud-docs/source/aws-billing/setup.md

 ## Step 3: Amazon Billing Connection Settings

-1. Write a name for your connection.
+1. Write a name for your connection in Vanus Cloud.
       ![img.png](images/16.png)
 2. Provide your Access Key ID and Secret Key, set the desired hour for event fetching.
 ![](images/17.png)